btomar00001/RecipeSharingPlatform/readme.md

 This schema supports the core functionality of the platform, including user management, recipe posting, ingredient and step tracking, commenting, and rating.

 ## Review Process & Deliverables

+### Review 1
+- Creating the new project with JDK & IDK setup
+- Define the Project structure
+- Design the database schema for the project
+- Creating `MySQL` table
+- Implement jdbc for database connectivity
+- Create DAO classes for the database operations.

+### Review 2
+- Design HTML templates for user management
+- Style HTML templates using CSS and Bootstrap
+- Implement JavaScript for form validation and interactivity

+### Review 3
+- Create and configure Servlets.
+- Implement doGet and doPost methods.
+- Implement user form registration and profile using Servlets.
+- Integrate JSP with Servlets.
+- Implement JSP pages for displaying user data.
+- Use JSTL and EL in JSP pages.

+### Review 4
+- Create unit tests for service & DAO.
+- Perform a final review of the project.
+- Prepare project documentation.

+##Future Enhancements
+1. Add recipe categories for easier browsing.
+2. Allow users to upload images for recipes.
+3. Enable social sharing of recipes (e.g., share on Facebook or Twitter).
+4. Implement a rating system for recipes.
+5. Provide advanced search functionality with filters (e.g., by category, rating).

+##Conclusion
+The Online Recipe Sharing Platform provides a user-friendly interface for sharing and browsing recipes.
+With a solid backend implementation and a responsive frontend, it offers essential functionality while allowing room for future enhancements.

 ## License
  ```bash